Tanvirarabi/login_Registration_-_DB_conn/README.md

-# login_Registration_-_DB_conn
+# login_Registration_-_DB_conn for individual Task
 Individual Project descriptions How it works:

-Hello Sir/Everyone !
+Hello Everyone,
+I'm Tanvir Arabi,

 Let's talk about logging in and signing up for our project:

 Logging In: When we start the program, we see a login screen.
 We try to log in with random usernames and passwords.
 There's a checkbox to show the password if we need to double-check it.
 But when we click the login button, oops!
 We get an error message.